cedricbonhomme/newspipe/docs/index.rst

     password = your_password
     [misc]
     diaspora_pod = joindiaspora.com
-    feed_list = ./var/feed.lst
-    http_proxy = 127.0.0.1:8118

 Then just click on "Stay tuned" for the desired feed(s) at the main page of pyAggr3g470r in your browser.

 HTTP proxy
 ``````````
-You can specify the address of a proxy in the configuration file (in the *misc* section).
+You can specify the address of a proxy in the configuration file (in the *feedparser* section).
-For example `127.0.0.1:8118` if you are using Privoxy/Tor.
+For example `127.0.0.1:8118`, if you are using Privoxy/Tor.
 If you are not using a proxy just
 leave the value of `http_proxy` to blank.